Skip to main content

 2. Select About device.

-How to update your Khumo software
+Updating your Khumo software

-1. Connect your Khumo/Khumo Print to WiFi.
+1. Connect your Khumo/Khumo Print or Khumo 2/Khumo Print 2 to Wi-Fi.

 3. The firmware will be sent to your device.